Mads Bech Sørensen: 2021–22 season

-2022–2023 and loans
+2022–2023 and loans to Nice and Groningen

 Despite injuries to Ethan Pinnock, Kristoffer Ajer, Charlie Goode and with Zanka yet to sign a new contract, Bech began the 2022–23 season as third-choice centre back, behind Pontus Jansson and new signing Ben Mee.
 After just 17 minutes of Premier League football and one EFL Cup start (on which he scored) during the opening month of the regular season, Bech joined French Ligue 1 club Nice on loan until the end of the 2022–23 season.
 Aside from two friendly appearances during a December 2022 training camp, Bech failed to make a competitive appearance for the club and was recalled by Brentford on 1 January 2023.

-Following two appearances, the one-year option on Bech's contract was taken up and on 18 January 2023 he joined Eredivisie club Groningen on loan until the end of the 2022–23 season.
+Following two appearances back with Brentford, the one-year option on Bech's contract was taken up and on 18 January 2023 he joined Eredivisie club Groningen on loan until the end of the 2022–23 season.
 Though he featured as captain during a spell interrupted by a broken forearm, Bech's 11 appearances failed to prevent the club's relegation to the Eerste Divisie.

 Despite a near-full involvement in the 2023–24 pre-season match programme, Bech was absent from Brentford's early regular-season squads and he departed the club on 1 September 2023.
 During six years with Brentford, he made 72 appearances and scored four goals.

 FC Midtjylland

 On 1 September 2023, Bech returned to Denmark to sign a four-year contract with Superliga club FC Midtjylland for an undisclosed fee.
 He made 27 appearances and scored a season-high four goals during the Superliga championship-winning 2023–24 season.
-In July 2024, Bech was named as club captain and he made a career-high 49 appearances during the 2024–25 season, scoring one goal.
+In July 2024, Bech was named as club captain.

+Bech made 49 appearances during the 2024–25 season, scoring one goal.
+He made a career-high 51 appearances during 2025–26 season, in which the club won the Danish Cup.
+In recognition of his performances, Bech was named in the Superliga Team of the Year.